Skip to main content

 Fried Plantain

-Ripe plantains sliced and fried until caramelized and golden.
-Sweet and savory side dish that accompanies many Caribbean meals.
+Ripe plantains sliced and fried until golden and caramelised at the edges.
+Sweet and savoury at once, they round out many Caribbean plates.

 Tamarind Balls